sporto/planetproto/exercises/030_dynamic_lookups/problem.md

 Keypoints
 ---------

-- Objects delegate property lookups to their prototype
+- Objects delegate property lookups to their prototype.
-- A prototype can be shared between objects
+- A prototype can be shared between objects.

 Challenge
 ----------